Hotmoka/hotmoka/tutorial/Takamaka.md

 then we forward him only 90% of the jackpot; the remaing 10% goes to the creator of the `TicTacToe` contract.
 If, instead, the game ends in a draw, we forward the whole jackpot to the creator.
 The modified contract is reported below.
-Note that we added an `@Entry` contructor, that takes note of the `creator` of the game:
+Note that we added an `@Entry` constructor, that takes note of the `creator` of the game:

 ```java